ARPA-SIMC/smnd/README.md

 ## Software for Meteorology, Normally Distributed ##
 > the software for sure, the meteorological data not really.

-SMND is a container for simplifying the build and the deployment of a collection of meteorological software packages, mainly developed by [Arpae-SIMC](http://www.arpa.emr.it/sim).
-Version 0.9 is a first working version including a Linux x86_64 universal binary release.
+SMND is a helper for simplifying the build and the deployment of a collection of meteorological software packages, mainly developed by [Arpae-SIMC](http://www.arpa.emr.it/sim).
+The current version is relatively stable, including the universal binary package.

 The software packages involved, all open source and freely redistributable, are: